 Most of the larger projects at PS 261 are spearheaded from within a committee.
 These committees are always looking for new members!
 Below is a list of the PS261 PTA committees and what they do.

-The 5th Grade Committee organizes the 5th-grade activities and mementos, which include a 5th-grade trip, a class t-shirt, a yearbook, a party and the stepping up celebration.
-The committee holds fundraisers throughout the year to make sure all children are able to participate.
+The 5th Grade Committee organizes the 5th-grade activities and souvenirs, which include a 5th-grade project, a class t-shirt, a yearbook, a party, and the end of year celebration.
+The committee holds fundraisers throughout the year to make sure all children can participate.

-PS 261 has a unique, PTA-led After School Program that operates 5 days a week, from the end of the school day until 6 pm and provides high-quality, low-cost after-school care to PS 261 students.
+PS 261 has a unique, PTA-led After School Program that operates five days a week, from the end of the school day until 6 pm, and provides high-quality, low-cost after-school care to PS 261 students.
 We can do this because of the hard work and dedication of the After School Committee, a small team of parents that oversees the After School Program.
-The After School Committee functions essentially as a board of directors for the program, overseeing its budget, facilitating new ideas and initiatives for the Program, and otherwise supervising its operations.
+The After School Committee functions primarily as a board of directors for the program, managing its budget, facilitating new ideas and initiatives for the program, and otherwise supervising its operations.
 The after school committee meets once per month in the evenings from 6 to 7 pm.
 Members may also take on the responsibilities of projects outside of the meeting times, as their schedules and interests permit.
-This committee provides a volunteer opportunity designed to accommodate the schedules of working parents like those most likely to depend on the after-school program.
+This committee provides a volunteer opportunity designed to accommodate the schedules of working parents like those most likely to depend on the afterschool program.